Home / Languages / Duolingo Spanish Review

 Lesson Navigation Is Now Harder

-The biggest downfall of this update in my eyes is how difficult it has become to navigate through the course.
-If you want to go forward or backward, you have to scroll through for an eternity.
+The biggest downfall in my eyes is how difficult it has become to navigate the course.
+If you want to go forward or backward, you have to scroll for an eternity.
+It’s harder to jump around now.
+The old user interface had easy-to-read lesson names and icons, so you could tell exactly what each skill or level was about.

 For example, say you’re at unit 60; however, your legendary status only goes to unit 30.
 This means you would need to scroll 30 units up to find your legendary progress.
+Even then, you won’t have a great idea of what you’re reviewing, because the steps aren’t labeled.
+This can be a big deal.

 Let me explain further.
-Let’s say you’re getting ready for a trip to Mexico City and you want to review the lessons on ordering in a restaurant and asking for directions.
+Let’s say you’re getting ready for a trip to Mexico City, and you want to review the lessons on ordering in a restaurant and asking for directions.
+These particular lessons are now much harder to find.

 Light on Grammar